 How do I file a claim?

-Workers for employers insured through the Department of Labor and Industries (L&I) can file a claim online, by phone, or with a paper Report of Accident available from their medical provider.
+Workers for employers insured through L&I can file a claim online, by phone, or with a paper Report of Accident available from their medical provider.

 Learn how to file a claim.